Shivani-1996/Sales-Analytics-Project-Excel/README.md

 #### Identifying Sales Patterns:
 Sales data analysis helps to identify patterns in customer behavior, seasonal trends, and product preferences.
 This knowledge allows businesses to optimize their sales strategies for better results.
 ##### Tracking Key Performance Indicators (KPIs):
-By tracking KPIs like sales revenue, customer acquisition cost, customer lifetime value, and conversion rates, companies can measure their performance and progress towards their goals.
+By tracking KPIs like sales revenue, customer acquisition cost, customer lifetime value, and conversion rates, companies can measure their performance and progress toward their goals.
 #### Role of Reports
 The reports generated in this project serve multiple purposes:
 #### Determining Effective Customer Discounts: